 What Is A Tri-Crop Hemp Plant?

-Colorado Breeders Depot’s Tri-Crop genetics is a heavily researched cross between Otto and Boax, genetically referred to as Otto II Boax or Boax Otto.
+Colorado Breeders Depot’s Tri-Crop genetics is a heavily researched cross between Otto and Boax, genetically referred to as Otto II Boax or Otto CBD Seeds.
 This hemp strain is a replicable, easy-to-grow plant that offers 3 different sellable byproducts in the form of hemp fiber, hemp grain, and hemp flower containing extractable oils and cannabinoids.

 Most industrial hemp does not produce cannabinoids in a high enough percentage to extract, but after years of research and pheno-hunting, we finally found an industrial-quality strain that allows produces testably higher CBD content, allowing farmers to maximize profit using a promising cash crop that’s easy to replicate and harvest.

 - Hemp fiber from the plant stalks are used for paper-making, textile productions, plastics, and many other large-scale uses to replace the use of wild-harvested lumber.
 Hemp fiber is set to become the third most-needed crop in the world within five years.

 - Hemp hurd is the inner woody fillng of the female stalks.
 Used for all kinds of things including hemp plastics, mulch, biodegradable building material, horse bedding, and much more